linuxboot/heads-wiki/Installing-and-Configuring/RecoveryShell.md

 Limitations
 ----

 The recovery shell wipes secrets--normally used for security checks--that were pulled from the BIOS.
-This may limit the features available in this environment.
+This will limit the features available in this environment.

 Boot Process